-The weather was overcast when we arrived and it would get worse before it got better.
-Our hotel in Ljubljana was the centrally-located Hotel Emonec and it turned out to be the perfect choice – great room, reasonable rate and friendly staff.
-After checking in and dropping our bags, we headed out to explore a little.
+Our hotel in Ljubljana is the centrally-located Hotel Emonec and it turns out to be the perfect choice.
+The room is great, the rates are reasonable and the staff is friendly.
+After checking in and dropping our bags, we head out to explore.

-Later we sat out a rain delay with a Slovene beer at a cafe near Preseren Square.
-For dinner on Shannon’s last night of the trip we tried a couple of tasty local dishes at a restaurant along the river.
+Later we sit out a rain delay with a Slovene beer at a cafe near Preseren Square.
+For dinner on Shannon’s last night of the trip we try a couple of tasty local dishes at a restaurant along the river.

 Scenic Lake Bled is home to Slovenia’s only island and its number one tourist attraction.
 To reach the island, you can either rent your own rowboat or hire an oarsman with a handmade pletna boat.
 From the dock, 99 steps lead up to the Church of the Assumption.

-I walked all the way around the lake photographing the island from every angle before heading back into town to catch the bus back to Ljubljana.
-All of my pictures from the day before were dreary with the rain so I wanted to have some time to re-shoot everything.
+I walk all the way around the lake photographing the island from every angle and enjoying the gorgeous day.
+Later, I head back into town to catch the bus back to Ljubljana.

 Next up, Sarajevo!